planck-epoch/huggingface-tts-wrapper/README.md

 *   **Request Body:**
     ```json
     {
-      "text": "The text you want to convert to speech."
+      "text": "The text you want to convert to speech.",
+      "description": "Optional: A description of the desired voice characteristics (e.g., 'A female speaker with a clear voice.').
+This is required by some models like Parler-TTS.
+If omitted and the loaded model is Parler-TTS, the `DEFAULT_DESCRIPTION` from the configuration is used."
     }
     ```
-    *Note: Some models might support additional parameters like speaker embeddings.
-Check the specific model's documentation on Hugging Face.*
+    *Note: Check the specific model's documentation on Hugging Face for required/optional parameters.*
 *   **Success Response:**
     *   **Code:** `200 OK`
     *   **Content-Type:** `audio/wav`